The Worst Week of My Life (film)

-The Worst Week of My Life (La peggior settimana della mia vita) is a 2011 Italian comedy film directed by Alessandro Genovesi.
-It is based on the British sitcom of the same name.
+The Worst Week of My Life (La peggior settimana della mia vita) is a 2011 Italian comedy film directed by Alessandro Genovesi, based on the British sitcom of the same name.

 Plot

 Paolo is an advertising agent of Milan who is madly in love with the rich Margherita, of a wealthy family.
 The two decide to get married, and a week before the wedding, Paolo is invited by the parents and relatives of Margherita.
 They just want to know Paolo, as Margherita has spoken so highly of him; Paolo, however, proves to be very clumsy and awkward, resulting in catastrophic and extremely embarrassing situations.
 The troubles in the family also increases when Ivano, the best man of Paolo, comes at the parental home of Margherita.